 Despite this, little-explored places such as Geldingadalur have had a large impact on the history and culture of the Reykjanes Peninsula.
 The region’s folklore of elves, ghosts, and witches are heavily inspired by the misty, desolate, and dangerous landscapes that the volcanoes have created.

 Places such as the ruins of Selatangar, the hot springs of Gunnuhver, and the troll pool of Brimketill are all steeped in such fascinating fables.

-Aside from its current eruption, Geldingadalur does have its own story in Iceland’s history, although the tale is both true and tragic.
-In 1943, during the Allied occupation of the country during World War Two, the famous bomber plane ‘Hot Stuff’ was caught in bad weather during a mid-Atlantic fuelling stop and crashed into Mount Fagradalsfjall.
+Aside from its current eruption, Fagradalsfjall does have its own story in Iceland’s history, although the tale is both true and tragic.
+In 1943, during the Allied occupation of the country during World War Two, the famous bomber plane ‘Hot Stuff’ was caught in bad weather during a mid-Atlantic fuelling stop and crashed into mountainside.

 Fourteen of the fifteen passengers on board died, including Frank Maxwell Andrews, a founder of the US Army Air Forces and a decorated Lieutenant General.

 Andrews has plenty of monuments to his name across the world for his work in both World Wars, and there is one dedicated to him and the plane’s other victims at Fagradalsfjall, erected in 2018.